Back to School: Amazon's Best Deals on Vera Bradley Bags & Backpacks

-Back to School: Amazon's Best Deals on Vera Bradley Bags, Backpacks and More
+Amazon's Back to School Sale: Best Deals on Vera Bradley Bags, Backpacks and More

 Soon, the kids will be heading back to school and adults will be returning to the office.
 After more than a year of seeing people on screens, we want to make sure we look good IRL from head to toe.
 That includes making sure we carry our essentials in style, and Amazon has the fashionable solution: Vera Bradley bags and backpacks!
 You can get her bags at huge markdowns at Amazon.
 There's a lot to work through to find the right bag, so we picked out our favorite back to school deals on Vera Bradley bags and backpacks on Amazon.